 What else is in there?

-Kimchi can end up being a true hodgepodge of whatever you have laying around when you are making it.
-If your dog will end up eating some, you should be mindful of what is added to ensure you are not adding ingredients that could end up harming the dog either from toxicity or just things that are generally bad for dogs such as spices, salt, etc.
+Kimchi can be a true hodgepodge of whatever you have lying around when you are making it.
+If your dog ends up eating some, you should be mindful of what is added to ensure you are not adding ingredients that could end up harming the dog either from toxicity or just things that are generally bad for dogs, such as spices, salt, etc.

-Soy sauce is pretty common in oriental dishes and is usually extremely high in sodium.
-This is a good example of an ingredient that can cause kimchi to not be good for dogs.
+Soy sauce is common in oriental dishes and is usually extremely high in sodium.
+This is a good example of an ingredient that can cause kimchi to be bad for dogs.

 What about spicy kimchee?

-When I think of kimchi, my mind goes immediately to spicy food for some reason.
+When I think of kimchi, I immediately go to spicy food for some reason.
 Perhaps something in my past.
-Seems I remember something about a bowl of kimchi laced with sriracha and I wasn’t quite prepared for it at the time.
+It seems I remember something about a bowl of kimchi laced with sriracha, and I wasn’t quite prepared for it then.

 But sometimes it is.
 It’s important to note that spicy foods should never be fed to dogs as their stomachs are not equipped to handle spicy foods.